filippo-orru/personal-site-hugo/content/blog/restoring-images-with-ai/index.md

 -->

-{{< notice "info" "In short">}}In a group of four, me and my peers completed a university project in deep learning.
-We trained a neural network capable of restoring "damaged" pictures to their original state, as the above image shows.{{</ notice >}}
+{{< notice "info" "In short">}}In a group of four, we trained a neural network capable of restoring "damaged" pictures to their original state, as the above image shows.{{</ notice >}}

-The type of network we used for this task is a *convolutional autoencoder*, but arriving at the final model architecture was harder than it might seem.
+For the final project in our *Deep Learning* class, we used a *convolutional autoencoder* to restore damaged images.
+Arriving at the final model architecture was harder than it might seem, so in this article I'll explain the project and learnings we had.

 An autoencoder is characterized by its two halves that are usually symmetrical: the encoder and the decoder.
 First, the encoder transforms the input into a compressed representation containing all important information about the input.
 This is then fed to the decoder, which transforms the compressed input back to the original size.
 In the process, finer information like noise is discarded, while the important parts are kept.
 This makes it a good starting point for restoring damaged images!

 We applied these types of "damage" to the input data:
 1. Additive gaussian noise